robinlinden/hastur/README.md

 #### Compiler

-Right now gcc 10 and MSVC are tested against.
+Right now GCC 10, Clang 10, and MSVC are tested against.
 The project makes use of C++20 features, so a reasonably recent compiler is required.

 #### Build system